RAF 15 Operation Frothblower ~ Plzen 16-17 April 1943 (revised edition)

 I am well-used to RAF Stations, and seeing again those mighty WWII hangars, seeing the old control tower standing empty, our walk to the runway was an odd, electrifying moment.

-We were walking with our host, a wing commander, and I slipped back into military mode … those who have served will know only too well how this happens and without intent.
+We were walking with our host, a wing commander, and I slipped back into military mode … those who have served will know only too well how this happens, and without intent.
+It just happens.
+And then departs as quietly and quickly as its arrival.

 I was chatting to Andrew walking beside me and by a slip of tongue called him Stan.
 Andrew looks like his uncle, and I admit I used to look like my uncle, but it pulled us both up short.
 It caught my throat, too.